Are you BVRLA members?

 How we work to BVRLA standards without the badge

 Every car we prep for hand-back is walked the same way a BVRLA-accredited inspector walks one.
 We score each panel, wheel, glass surface and interior area against the published fair wear and tear thresholds, photograph the defects, and write them up.
-If a mark is a sensible candidate for a SMART-repair we say so; if it's within fair wear and tear, we say leave it.
+The report is written for you, not the leasing company, with the photographs and measurements you would need if a post-hand-back charge looks wrong.
+If a mark is a sensible candidate for a SMART-repair we say so; if it's within fair wear and tear, we say leave it and keep your money.
+We chase the right outcome, not perfection, because perfection on a car you are handing back is somebody else's money spent on your behalf.
 For the process end-to-end see what do you look for on an end of lease inspection.

 Common misconceptions